ObolNetwork/obol-docs/docs/int/quickstart/quickstart-cli.md

   - `compose-volutary-exit.yml` is configured with `--epoch=112260` which is the latest Bellatrix fork on Prater.
   - If the Charon cluster is running on a different chain, **ALL** operators must update `--epoch` to the same latest fork version returned by `curl $BEACON_NODE/eth/v1/config/fork_schedule`.
 - Run the command to submit this node's partially signed voluntary exit:
-  - `docker-compose -f compose-voluntary-exit.yml up`
+  - `docker compose -f compose-voluntary-exit.yml up`
   - Confirm the logs: `Exit for validator XXXXX submitted`
   - Exit the container: `Ctrl-C`
 - The charon metric `core_parsigdb_exit_total` will be incremented each time a voluntary exit partial signature is received, either from this node or from peers.